Saint Paul

 Xcel Energy and CenterPoint Energy jointly offer the Multi-Family Building Efficiency (MFBE) program and the Multi-Family Energy Savings Program.
 The MFBE provides a free whole-building energy audit, whole-building energy usage, free installation of screw-in LEDs, energy-saving faucet aerators and showerheads, water heater blanket and LED signs in the resident’s units and common areas of the buildings.
 If the building has sufficient cost-effective savings opportunities to reach a minimum of 15% energy savings, they can achieve an incentive of at least 25% of the project cost—the incentive increase with higher savings achievement potential.
 If the building qualifies as low income, the incentives are doubled.
 Xcel Energy and CenterPoint Energy also provides a dedicated low-income multifamily program, Multi-Family Energy Savings Program.
 This program provides a 25% rebate bonus on top of its standard rebates for income-qualified customers.

-Last Updated: July 2021
+Last Updated: August 2023

 Xcel Energy provides free automatic upload of monthly energy bill data to ENERGY STAR Portfolio Manager accounts, including aggregated whole building data for buildings with four or more tenants.
-Beginning in 2020, the Company’s MFBE program offered benchmarking services to those customers who are interested.
+Beginning in 2020, the Company’s MFBE program offered benchmarking services to customers who are interested.

 The city of Saint Paul and Xcel Energy provides community wide energy usage information for planning and evaluation purposes through their Xcel Energy Partners in Energy program and is Xcel Energy’s annual Community Energy Report.
 The Regional Indicators Initiative also provides complete energy data for residential, commercial, and municipal buildings.
 Municipal buildings data is included in the commercial buildings figure.
 Municipal buildings are benchmarked using B3 software and is publicly available.